Career

 Relieving Letter

-It is a formal letter that an employer gives to their employee who is leaving their organization, mentioning that their resignation letter is accepted and signifies that the employee has no dues left with the organization.
-Usually, this letter is accompanied by a full and final settlement and an experience letter.
+A relieving letter is a formal document that an employer gives to an employee who is leaving the organization.
+It confirms that the resignation has been accepted and that the employee has no dues pending with the company.
+Usually, this letter is issued along with the full and final settlement and an experience letter.

 Full and Final Settlement Letter

-When an employee leaves the organization then, they have to go through a full and final settlement process to ensure that all the dues like unpaid salary, gratuity, leave encashments, PF, pension, etc, are paid to the employee by the organization, and this letter is given upon finishing the f&f process.
+When an employee leaves the organization, they have to go through a full and final settlement process to ensure that all dues like unpaid salary, gratuity, leave encashments, PF, pension, etc., are paid to the employee by the organization, and this letter is given upon finishing the F&F process.
+You can also refer to our FnF settlement template to understand the standard format used by organizations.

 This letter contains all the details regarding the payment made to the employee, along with a check attached to it for their last working month’s salary.
 It can be used by the organization in case of any dispute regarding salary from previous employees.